akka/alpakka-kafka/README.md

 Contributing
 ------------

-[Lightbend](https://www.lightbend.com/) is committed to Alpakka and has an Alpakka team working on it.
+[Lightbend](https://www.lightbend.com/) is committed to Alpakka and the Akka team works on it.

 Contributions are *very* welcome!
-The Alpakka team appreciates community contributions by both those new to Alpakka and those more experienced.
+The Akka team appreciates community contributions by both those new to Alpakka and those more experienced.
-Alpakka depends on the community to to keep up with the ever-growing number of technologies with which to integrate.
+Alpakka depends on the community to keep up with the ever-growing number of technologies with which to integrate.
 Please step up and share the successful Akka Stream integrations you implement with the Alpakka community.

 If you find an issue that you'd like to see fixed, the quickest way to make that happen is to implement the fix and submit a pull request.

 Refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details about the workflow, and general hints on how to prepare your pull request.

-You can also ask for clarifications or guidance in GitHub issues directly, or in the [akka/dev](https://gitter.im/akka/dev) chat if a more real time communication would be of benefit.

 Caveat Emptor